-Computer Added Facilities Management (CAFM)
+Computer Aided Facilities Management (CAFM)

-4.21 A project remains underway between Digital Services and Property and Facilities Management, to phase out the AS400 legacy system and introduce a new solution, CAFM, for the management of corporate properties and programmes.
-4.22 As part of the project we successfully moved the CAFM application into the Technology Forge Cloud - which both improved performance and offers new features and functionality.
+- 4.18 A project is currently underway between Digital Services and Property and Facilities Management, to phase out the AS400 legacy system and introduce a new solution for the management of the corporate and operational estate. - 4.19 As part of the project we successfully migrated he CAFM application into the Technology Forge (system vendor) Cloud which both improves performance and offers new features and functionality.